dpbam/e-commerce-2000/README.md

 A command line back end to an application that accesses databases for an ecommerce app and allows the user to update and change the database.

+This was a very challenging Challenge.
+I still wasn't able to figure out why my tag PUT request worked, but also gave a 404 error in Insomnia.

+I received a lot of help from AskBCS as well as TA Lia and student Mark on Lia's office hours.
+I also group coded with students Donald and Maria several times and we learned quite a bit together trying to get started as well as help eachother follow error messages.

 ## Table of Contents

 - [Installation](#installation)